JasonChe777/Flash/README.md

 # Flash

-**Flash** is a sample android application to shop using API which is built to demonstrate use of *Modern Android development* tools.
+**Flash** is a simple android application to shop using API which is built to demonstrate use of *Modern Android development* tools.
 It has been built using kotlin with clean architecture principles and MVP as well as Architecture Components.
 Dedicated to all Android Developers with ❤️.

 ## About
 The app in itself is a simple shopping app.
 Clicking the product list item it shows the detail of the product.
 While this is not an extremely complex app, it isn't a simple Hello World app either, so the hope is that it'll cover regular use cases for a basic application.